-Set theoretic semantics
+Model theoretic semantics

-- Set theoretic semantics facilitates both goals. - It is a formal characterization, and it can be used to prove a wide range of properties of the representation. - It maps arbitrarily complex sentences of the logic down into intuitive assertions about the real world. - It is based on notions that are very close to how we think about the real world.
+- Model theoretic semantics facilitates both goals. - It is a formal characterization (in terms of sets), and it can be used to prove a wide range of properties of the representation. - It maps arbitrarily complex sentences of the logic down into intuitive assertions about the real world. - It is based on notions that are very close to how we think about the real world.
 Thus it provides the bridge from the syntax to an intuitive understanding of what is being asserted.